bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-01-newsletter.md

 release candidates.*

-- [HWI 2.2.1][] is a maintenance release of this application for allowing software wallets to interface with hardware signing devices.
+- [HWI 2.2.1][] is a maintenance release of this application for allowing software wallets to interface with hardware signing devices. {% include functions/podcast-callout.md url="pod240 hwi" %}

-- [Core Lightning 23.02rc3][] is a release candidate for a new maintenance version of this popular LN implementation.
+- [Core Lightning 23.02rc3][] is a release candidate for a new maintenance version of this popular LN implementation. {% include functions/podcast-callout.md url="pod240 cln" %}

-- [lnd v0.16.0-beta.rc1][] is a release candidate for a new major version of this popular LN implementation.
+- [lnd v0.16.0-beta.rc1][] is a release candidate for a new major version of this popular LN implementation. {% include functions/podcast-callout.md url="pod240 lnd" %}

 ## Notable code and documentation changes